OneCrazyCoder/MMOGamepadOverlay/README.md

 With this setup, when hold both L2 and R2, causing both those layers to be active, the L2+R2 layer is automatically added, causing Circle to press "D" instead of "C", "B", or "A".
 The L2+R2 layer will be removed as soon as let go of either L2 or R2.

 Here's some other technical details about combo layers:
-* They are specified by 2 or more layer names separated by '+' after the `[Layer.` prefix.
+* They are specified by 2 or more layer names separated by '+' after the `[Layer.` prefix, referred to here as their "base layers".
-* They are added as soon as all their base layers are active, and removed as soon as any of their base layers are removed.
+* They are added as soon as **all** their base layers are active, and removed as soon as **any** of their base layers are removed.
+This is the **only** way they can be added or removed.
-* They can not be directly referenced by name for commands like Add Layer because symbols like '+' are filtered out of command strings.
-However, they can be named in other layers' and `Parent=` property.
+* As mentioned above, they can not have a parent layer specified, and when set as a parent themselves their child layer can't auto-add them.
+In fact, since a child layer can't be added without its parent being added first, attempting to manually add a child of a combo layer will do nothing unless the combo layer was already added (a combo layer should add its own children through `AutoLayers=` to prevent this being a problem).
 * They have their own special layer ordering rule (see below).

 ### Layer ordering and the Priority= property

 As mentioned before, layers can be thought of as being stacked on top of each other in a specific order.
 This order determines what button assignments are active as well as other properties like Mouse and HUD. with higher layer properties and button assignments taking priority.
 The order of layers in the stack is thus very important for determining behavior of the overlay.

-While mostly based on factors like type of layer (normal added layer, held layer, or combo layer) and parenting, one additional sorting factor you can add is a `Priority=#` property for any layer, with a value from -100 to 100.
+While mostly based on factors like type of layer (normal added layer, held layer, or combo layer) and the `Parent=` property, one additional sorting factor you can add is a `Priority=#` property for any layer, with a value from -100 to 100.
 If this property is not set, a layer has a default priority value of 0.

 Layers follow these rules when determining order:

-* [Scheme] always exists as the lowest layer
+* [Scheme] always exists as the lowest layer and acts as the parent layer to any layers that have none specified.
-* Held Layers are placed on top of normal added layers (and all of their children and combo layers)
-* Child layers are placed on top of their parent layer, regardless of the parent layer type, but below any layers that are not descended from that same parent
+* Child layers are placed just above their parent layer and below unrelated layers.
+* For "sibling" layers (same parent), Held Layers with no `Priority=` property specified (or have it set to 0) are placed above their siblings regardless of priority values.
-* If 2 layers would have the same position after the above, then the layer with the higher `Priority=` property will be placed above any with a lower priority set, and below any with a higher priority set
+* When all of the above are the same, the layer with higher `Priority=` property is placed above those with a lower value.
-* If 2 layers still have the same position (same priority), then newly-added layers will be placed on top of older layers
-* Combo Layers act like a child layer, except they select the top-most of their base layers as their parent when it comes to ordering
+* When all of the above are the same, Held Layers with a set non-zero `Priority=` value are placed above normal layers.
+* When all of the above are the same, more recently-added layers are placed above older ones.

-* Combo layers ignore the priority property and timing of being added, so in the case they would otherwise end up in the same position they will be sorted according to the relative order of their other (non-top-most) base layer(s).
+**Combo Layers ignore all of the above** and can not have a `Priority=` or `Parent=` property.
+They are placed just above the highest-positioned base layer they reference.
+If two combo layers have the same highest-positioned base layer, they are ordered according to the relative order of their other base layers.

-To demonstrate how these rules shake out, here's a potential layer order from top to bottom:

-      Combo Layer (B+E)
-      Combo Layer (A+E)
-    Held LayerE
-      Child of D
-    Held LayerD
-    Added LayerC
-        Child of A+B Combo
-      Combo Layer (A+B)
-    Added LayerB
-      Child of A (Priority=2)
-      Child of A (Priority=1)
-    Added LayerA
-    [Scheme]

 ### "When Signal" commands